velocity303/puppet_bind/README.markdown

 ### What bind affects

-* A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
-* This is a great place to stick any warnings.
-* Can be in list or paragraph form.
+This module will install the appropriate bind package on your operating system as well as edit the associated named.conf file that is associated with this package/service.

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

-If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.
+This module reqiures puppetlabs-stdlib and puppetlabs-concat to function properly.
+These should be automatically pulled in via the 'puppet module install velocity303-bind' command.

 ### Beginning with bind